 Search and compare 4,709 holiday lettings available in City of Perth and discover a wonderful accommodation for your holidays.
 HomeToGo directly sorts all of these properties to help you save up to 27%!

 Recommended holiday lettings in Perth City

-Rent a holiday apartment, home or cottage in Perth City: from $35 per night
+Rent a holiday home, apartment or cottage in Perth City from just $31 per night

 Best holiday homes with a patio or terrace

 Recommended pet-friendly holiday lettings

 Price and Availability Index in City of Perth